• Home

 Easy to prepare an English Afternoon Tea just like you might have in London, England with scones, petite sandwiches, shortbread and of course, tea.

-Reliving the delightful experiences of our London trip last year, and after sharing a traditional breakfast in my last post, I’m now posting ideas for a lovely English Afternoon Tea.
+Reliving the delightful experiences of our London trip last year, and after sharing a traditional breakfast in my last post, I’m now sharing ideas for a lovely English Afternoon Tea.

 Easy to prepare an English Afternoon Tea just like you might have in London, England with scones, petite sandwiches and of course, tea.